BroadbandForum/usp/specification/index.md

 ### Purpose

 This document provides the normative requirements and operational description of the User Services Platform (USP).
-It is meant to be consumed by remote gateway, home network, and consumer electronics vendors; cloud and smart application developers and providers; and network service providers to help build and deploy USP Agents, Controllers, and the applications and devices which make use of them.

-This document describes:

-*	The overall architecture of USP Agents, Controllers, and Service Elements
-*	The proxy mechanisms for addressing non-USP Service Elements
-*	Requirements for the transport protocol(s) used to handle USP messages, and defined bindings for specific protocols
-*	The various USP messages, their requirements, and expected behavior patterns, along with on-the-wire encoding of USP messages
-*	The protocol requirements for discovery, end-to-end security, authentication, and authorization
-*	An explanation of the data model and how it is used to enable USP, Service Elements, proxying, and Object defined operations

-### Scope

-While the original CWMP was targeted toward remote gateways, it expanded to manage software modules, VoIP devices, set top boxes, network attached storage, etc. In the new connected world enabled by the virtualization of network functions and the "Internet of things", USP has an opportunity to apply to "virtual agents" as well as push out to more device types.

 USP is designed for consumer electronics/IoT, home network/gateways, smart Wifi systems, and virtual services (though could theoretically be used for any connected device in many different verticals).
 It is targeted towards developers, application providers, and network service providers looking to deploy those products.

-For the proxy of Service Elements, this document defines the proxy mechanisms but refrains from detailing the specific procedures for proxy of a particular third-party protocol or technology.
+### Scope

+This document identifies the USP:

+* Architecture
+* Record structure, syntax, and rules
+* Message structure, syntax, and rules
+* Bindings that allow specific protocols to carry USP Records in their payloads
+* Discovery and advertisement mechanisms
+* Security credentials and logic
+* Encryption mechanisms

-Lastly, USP makes use of and expands the [Device:2 Data Model for TR-069 Devices][1].
+Lastly, USP makes use of and expands the [Device:2 Data Model][1].
 While particular Objects and parameters necessary to the function of USP are mentioned here, their normative description can be found in that XML document.

 ## References and Terminology